 Is there a home filter that can be used to reduce the level of PFAS in drinking water?

 The agencies report that this type of filter was effective at removing PFC or PFAS from drinking water.
-A filter certified to meet ANSI/NSF P473 will reduce PFOA & PFOS down to the EPA Health Advisory Level of 70 parts-per-trillion.
-However, detections of PFOA & PFOS at Well 15 are 11 parts-per-trillion, already significantly lower than the health advisory level.
+A filter certified to meet ANSI/NSF P473 will reduce PFOA & PFOS down to the EPA Lifetime Health Advisory Level of 70 parts-per-trillion.
+However, detections of PFOA & PFOS in Madison wells are already significantly lower than the health advisory level.

 As the Minnesota study showed, any filter will lose its effectiveness over time so it is important to install and maintain filters according to the manufacturer instructions.
 While not specifically rated and/or certified for PFAS removal, some types of activated carbon (charcoal) and reverse osmosis filters might also reduce PFAS levels in water.